Article

 For starters, ChatGPT is an asset to boost workplace productivity.
 The AI-enabled tool has an advanced ability to process natural language, which means that it can help nonprofit staff with their work by quickly generating content on the fly.
 Even if the content isn’t perfect from the get-go, it’s a huge time-saver and value-add, especially for nonprofits with limited resources.

-Standard chatbots, on the other hand, are mainly designed to be used for external facing activities like customer support.
+Standard chatbots, on the other hand, are designed for external facing activities like customer support.
 They’re commonly embedded on website pages, showing up as a popup chat window or on an on-click basis.
 Since chatbots typically rely on templated responses, they are better suited for simpler cases, such as answering common questions or being a self-service tool for donors (which also make them faster to set up).

 Why ChatGPT is Beneficial to Nonprofits